Kilkim Žaibu

 Kilkim Žaibu (from Lithuanian "arise/soar with the lightning") is an extreme metal festival in Lithuania, held annually since 1999.
 The festival distinguishes itself from other major metal festivals by incorporating the shows of metal aesthetic-related performers such as medieval folk bands and historical reconstruction clubs, as well as a blacksmith and artisan market.

 From 2010, the festival has taken place at Lūkstas Lake in the town of Varniai, Lithuania.
 Before that, it had been happening at "Plūgo broliai" in Joniškis, Lithuania.

-Between 2000 to 3000 people visit the festival annually from various countries.
+Between 2,000 and 3,000 people visit the festival annually from various countries.
 Bands have performed at Kilkim Žaibu festivals from Australia, Norway, Hungary, Czech Republic, Romania, Ukraine, Russia, Sweden, Finland, Germany and neighbouring countries.

 Kilkim Žaibu 19

-The festival took place in Varniai, Lithuania on 28 - 30 June 2018.
+The festival took place in Varniai, Lithuania on 28–30 June 2018.

 Kilkim Žaibu 18

-The festival took place in Varniai, Lithuania on 29 June - 1 July 2017.
+The festival took place in Varniai, Lithuania on 29 June – 1 July 2017.

 Kilkim Žaibu 17

 The festival took place in Varniai, Lithuania on 23–25 June 2016.